dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 ```

 Note:
-- The result of the `build()` call is a `Control` which can be set in a scene.
+- The result of the `build()` call is a `Control` which can be set in a scene
 - For use with FXML & [Scene Builder](https://gluonhq.com/products/scene-builder/), there is also a default constructor `new Workbench()`.
-However, in this case, modules and other optional features need to be defined separately afterwards.
+However, in this case, modules and other optional features need to be defined separately afterwards

 ## Module Lifecycle
-The full documentation about the module lifecycle can be found in the documentation file `docs/index.adoc`, in the section *WorkbenchModule Lifecycle*.

 The abstract class `WorkbenchModule` contains four different lifecycle methods which can be overridden:

 Method         | Description